-- Reactions where there is a clearly stated explosion hazard for either reactants or products (e.g. IBX) or where reactants /products are those listed in Appendix 1 - Explosive and Potentially Explosive Chemicals - Any reactions involving diazonium compounds, diazomethane, highly nitrated compounds and when heating organic peroxides. - Reactions involving strong oxidising agents in quantities greater than 500 mL. - Reactions involving strong reducing agents (such as Lithium Aluminium hydride) in quantities greater than 500 mL.
+- Reactions where there is a clearly stated explosion hazard for either reactants or products (e.g. IBX) or where reactants /products are those listed in Appendix 1 - Explosive and Potentially Explosive Chemicals - Any reactions involving diazonium compounds, diazomethane, highly nitrated compounds and when heating organic peroxides. - Reactions involving strong oxidising agents in quantities greater than 500 mL. - Reactions involving strong reducing agents (such as Lithium Aluminium hydride) in quantities greater than 10 g of reagent.

-Figure 1: Ideal use and set up of a Blast Shield.
+Figure 1: Ideal use and set up of a blast shield.
 Note that the combination of fully lowered fume hood sash and blast shield assist in containing any potential explosion.